sallegri3/semnet-2/README.md

 ## Usage

-To see a
+To see an example use case of semnet, navigate to `/examples/biomedical_kg_example.ipynb`

 ## Project Status

-This project is currently in progress and still being actively developed.
+This project is currently released for public use and is being actively maintained.

 ## Contributing